Montreal Districts

-Parc Extension is located in the west part of the Villeray Saint-Michel Parc Extension borough.
-It is a narrow district surrounded by roads and railways and the most densely populated district of the City of Montreal.
+Parc-Extension is located in the west part of the Villeray-Saint-Michel-Parc-Extension borough.
+It is a narrow district (PDF) surrounded by roads and railways.
+It is also the most densely populated district of the City of Montreal.

 In its centre, the old Jean-Talon train station has become the entrance to the Parc Metro Station.